arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 Operands in an expression must either all have a time window, or none.
 If no operands have a time window, then instead of a series of time stamps and values, the result will be a time series identifier (*SID*) that may be passed to the **/series/values?series**= *SID* REST API function, along with a time window.
-For further details, see PMWEBAPI(3).
+For further details, see `PMWEBAPI(3) <https://pcp.readthedocs.io/en/latest/api/>`_.

 If the semantics of both operands in an arithmetic expression are not counter (i.e. **PM_SEM_INSTANT** or **PM_SEM_DISCRETE**) then the result will have semantics **PM_SEM_INSTANT** unless both operands are **PM_SEM_DISCRETE** in which case the result is also **PM_SEM_DISCRETE**.

-TIMESERIES OPTIONS
+Timeseries Options
 *********************

-TIMESERIES METADATA
+Timeseries Metadata
 =====================

 Using command line options, **pmseries** can be requested to provide metadata (metric names, instance names, labels, descriptors) associated with either